You are listening to the Sean Hannity Radio Show Podcast.

 They've never been accused of deleting emails that were under subpoena, some 33,000 of them.

-The Trump campaign, the Trump administration, anyone associated with Trump, never ever destroyed BlackBerries and iPhones with hammers the way Hillary Clinton's people did.
+The Trump campaign, the Trump administration, anyone associated with Trump never, ever destroyed BlackBerries and iPhones with hammers the way Hillary Clinton's people did.

-They never sent to the FBI phones and blackberries.
+They never sent to the FBI phones and Blackberries.

-It turns out there are 16 devices.
+Turns out there's 16 devices.

 They never did it and sent it over without the SIM cards, which render them meaningless.

-We've never had an example like in the case of the Ukraine and the Ukrainian ambassador meeting with the DNC operative.
+We've never had an example like in the case of the Ukraine and the Ukrainian ambassador meeting with a DNC operative and the Ukrainian embassy and the Ukrainian ambassador in Ukraine trying to influence the election in Hillary's favor and the DNC paid operative, according to Politico, meeting and passing on information to the DNC and Hillary Clinton's campaign.

 That would be collusion.